-- Failure of insurance companies to settle claims they could have and should have under all the circumstance if the insurer had acted fairly and honestly toward the policyholder with due regard for the insured’s interest;
+- Failure of insurance companies to settle claims they could have and should have under all of the circumstances if the insurer had acted fairly and honestly toward the policyholder with due regard for the insured’s interest;

-- Declining to promptly settle claims when the obligation to settle the claim has become reasonably clear under one portion of the policy to impact settlements related to other provisions of the policy (does not apply to liability coverage);
+- Declining to promptly settle claims when the obligation to settle the claim has become reasonably clear under one portion of the policy to impact settlements related to other provisions of the policy;

 - Making payments that are not accompanied by a statement indicating the coverage under which the payment is made.

 The statute also references a plethora of unfair practices by insurance companies under a number of statutory provisions as constituting bad faith practices.
 The list of practices is so extensive that you should consult with an experienced Florida bad faith insurance attorney if you think your insurance company might be acting in bad faith.
 This provision also provides procedures and requirements for pursuing an insurance bad faith claim.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].